dmccan/yada-wiki/readme.txt

 * Added a settings page to control comment options for wiki pages.
 * Removed old style PHP constructor in preparation for 4.3.
 * Fixed deprecated function calls that gave a debug warning.

+= 2.3.0 =
+* Adjusted version number to keep updates in sync.